 Tears flowed freely down his cheeks, as he sniffed away quietly.
 Around us, people exclaimed excitedly over the sight ahead of us while cameras clicked continuously.
-His quiet sobbing made my heart quenched and I was almost moved to tears.
+His quiet sobbing made my heart squeeze and I was almost moved to tears.
 The old man was crying from his heart, as he stared intently at the blazing character atop the Daimonji mountain.

 At that instance, I truly understood the true significance of Gozan no Okuribi.

 Despite reading up on the traditional event prior to attending it, my ignorance gave way to a shallow mind that was more fascinated with the idea of giant bonfires that reflect Chinese characters and symbols.
 I was more interested in getting good photographs but there is more to Gozan no Okuribi (Mountain Bonfire).